TheCacophonyProject/docs/pages/01.home/creating-releases/item.md

 For most of the Cacophony Project's software, releases are created automatically by [Travis CI](https://travis-ci.com).
 In order to create a release:

-- Point your web browser at the Releases tab of the relevant repository on Github
+- Point your web browser at the Releases tab of the relevant repository on Github.
-- Click Draft new Release
+- Click Draft new Release.
 - Enter a new version number.
   * remember that we use [Semantic Versioning](https://semver.org/)
   * Start the tag with a "v", for example `v1.2.3`.